pip-services/pip-services-docs/content/en/toolkit/recipes/Commandable Http Services/_index.md

 Pip.Services offers the CommandableHttpClient component, which can be used to interact with a CommandableHttpService.
 In order to use it, we need to import it first.

+Once imported, we can create our client by extending this class.
+The following example shows how to do this:

+Which, we then instantiate, configure, and connect to our previously defined service.

+And then, we request a greeting and get our response.

 #### Using code

+We can also call our service via code and obtain a similar result.
+For example:

 ### Final code

 Below is the complete code for the service and client.

 ### Wrapping up

 In this tutorial, we have learned what is and how to create a CommandableHttpService, and how to consume it via a CommandableHttpClient and from any app via code.